Sdator/item-filter-code/docs/syntax.md

 PlayAlertSound | Equality | 1-16 or Word [0-300] | Yes | Yes
 PlayAlertSoundPositional | Equality | 1-16 or Word [0-300] | Yes | Yes
 SetFontSize | Equality | 18-45 | No | N/A

+> String: a value that can optionally be surrounded by quotation marks, possibly multiple words.

+> Word: a single word that cannot be surrounded by quotation marks.